-Now, there’s no name that’s completely safe.
-Nor should there be.
-What we’re saying is, it’s smart to put your baby names through a barrage of tests to minimize any glaring red flags.
-Like, say, the tests below.
-Of course, if there’s a name your heart is set on, no matter the results you get below, then stick with it.
-Try as you might, there is no satisfaction-guaranteed baby name.
-We can only do our best to minimize our kids’ chances of being bullied and legally changing their names once they move out and hate us.
+Even the “safest” baby names, classics like William and Elizabeth, come freighted with their own personal histories and associations.
+Putting your baby names through a barrage of tests can help you identify any big red flags.
+But if there’s a name your heart is set on, no matter the results you get below, stick with it.
+Try as you might, there is no perfect baby name.
+We can only do our best to minimize our kids’ chances of being bullied or legally changing their names the second they move out.

 Do the first letters of the first, middle, and last names spell anything?
-If your last name starts with an S, then you may want to start with something other than Ashley Susan.
-Oh you thought of this?
-Have you considered the formal monogram, where the last name appears in the middle, bigger, with the first and middle names on either side.
-Then again, maybe saving the cost of little Faith Tina Anthony ever wanting anything monogrammed with F.A.T. is something you consider important.
+If your last name starts with an “S” then you may want to start with something other than Ashley Susan.
+Oh, you’ve already thought of that?
+But have you considered the formal monogram, in which the last initial appears in the middle, bigger, with the first and middle names on either side?
+Then again, maybe saving the cost of little Felicia Tina Anthony ever wanting anything monogrammed with F.A.T. is something you consider important.

-3. Run the Name Through a Clever Grade Schooler
+3. Run the Name by a Clever Grade-Schooler

 Yes, kids will bully other kids in the schoolyard for any reason.
 At the same time, you don’t want to give them all the help they could ever need to get started.
 To figure out how quickly a name could morph into playground fodder, give your favorite name(s) to a clever 10-year-old you know.
 Ask them how many nicknames they can come up with.
 If he generates 10 in less than a minute, keep looking.